 Winter can be an unpredictable season.
-(I mean, have you seen what’s going on in the East Coast right now??)
 If you are outside a lot like us, picking the right outer layer is an essential part of any adventure.
 What you should wear on the Washington coast versus hiking in the Cascade Mountains is very different – there’s not a one-coat-fits-all scenario for all activities.
 Therefore, this season, we teamed up with Sypder Activewear to put their coats through the ringer to see if they can withstand all the wear and tear we put them through this winter.
 In this post, we’re going to share the best winter coats & jackets to wear this season, and our favorite places to explore for each!

 5 Winter Coats & Jackets To Wear in The PNW